moodymudskipper/powerjoin/cran-comments.md

 ## comments

-The package was archived on CRAN due to new rules on html, hopefully fixed now
+The package was archived on CRAN due to new rules on html, we fixed it by redocumenting the package using an up to date version of 'roxygen2'